spion/triplie/README.md

     make

-The generated binaries will be called "triplie" and "cmdtriplie" triplie is the IRC version and cmdtriplie is the command line version.
+The generated binaries will be called `triplie` and `cmdtriplie` `triplie` is the IRC version and `cmdtriplie` is the command line version.
-Additional binaries feedtriplie and worktriplie are also generated.
-You don't need to use these.
+An additional binary `worktriplie` is also generated, which can be used for distributed processing (presently undocumented and unsupported)

+If you want to feed the bot with existing text data, you're also going to need feedtriplie.
+To build it, type.

+    make feedtriplie

 Configure the bot as explained below before running!